Malcolm Bruce: Career

-Bruce was elected as the Vice-Chairman of the Scottish Liberal Party in 1975, in the same year he became a director with the Noroil Publishing House.
+Bruce was elected as the vice-chairman of the Scottish Liberal Party in 1975, in the same year he became a director with the Noroil Publishing House.
 He again stood for Parliament at the 1979 general election for the seat of West Aberdeenshire and was again defeated by the sitting Conservative and Unionist MP, this time Russell Fairgrieve by 2,766 votes.
 Bruce became the editor of the Aberdeen Petroleum Press in 1981 until his election as MP for Gordon in 1983.

 He was called to the bar at Gray's Inn in 1995.

 Member of Parliament

 Bruce stood for parliament for a third time at the newly created seat of Gordon, based largely on the former Aberdeenshire West.
-Fairgrieve retired, and at the 1983 general election he was very narrowly elected and became the Liberal MP for Gordon with a majority of just 850, and held the seat for thirty-two years.
+Fairgrieve retired, and at the 1983 general election Bruce was very narrowly elected and became the Liberal MP for Gordon with a majority of just 850, going on to hold the seat for thirty-two years.
 He was an outspoken opponent of coalition with the Labour Party.

 When he was elected to parliament, Bruce served on the Scottish Affairs Select committee, and in 1986 was given a job by David Steel as a Spokesman on Energy and Scotland.
 He also became Rector of the University of Dundee in 1986 for three years.
 After the 1987 general election, at which Bruce's majority had increased to 9,519, he was briefly a spokesman on Education, before speaking on Trade and Industry later in 1987.
 After the amalgamation of the Liberal Party and the Social Democratic Party and the formation of the Liberal Democrats he became the new party's Energy spokesman and at the same time became the Leader of the Scottish Liberal Democrats under the new leadership of Paddy Ashdown.
 In 1989 he was appointed as the Environment spokesman, before having the Scotland portfolio after 1990.